looker-open-source/calcite-avatica/looker.md

 then enable the local repo in Calcite by un-commenting the line `enableMavenLocal=true` in Calcite's `gradle.properties`, and pick the version of Avatica you just built.

+### Looker Kotlin SDK
+The driver uses Looker Kotlin SDK to interact with Looker's API.
+Unfortunately the Kotlin SDK in community support mode so no official releases are available through package managers.

+We import the SDK using a pre-built fat jar under `libs/` folder.
+To build the SDK, clone the [repo](https://github.com/looker-open-source/sdk-codegen) and follow the instructions.
+Make sure that the fat jar targets Java 8.

+The SDK's was built from this [commit](https://github.com/looker-open-source/sdk-codegen/commit/68223e3b4387f985687fbe54ff70e237ae41d266).

 ## Release

 Release will have a name like `1.21.1-looker` (if the most